Drast10/memory-game-client/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Memory Game uses a number of open source projects to work properly:

 * [ReactJs] - HTML enhanced for web apps!

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.
+And of course Memory Game itself is open source with a [public repository][dill] on GitHub.

 ### Installation